AbhijitPalve1506/Mental-Health-Chatbot/README.md

 # 🧠 Mental Health Chatbot

-A RAG-powered chatbot that provides information about Cognitive Behavioral Therapy (CBT) skills using a PDF workbook as the knowledge base.
+A RAG-powered chatbot that provides information about You Become What You Think & Mental Health Care context as the knowledge base.

 ## 🚀 Features